breakid/terminal_sync/docs/usage.md

 In PowerShell, type `Set-TermSyncVerbosity`, followed by a space, then press **Tab** to cycle through the available options.
 Press **Enter** to select your preferred setting.

-## Export Logs to GhostWriter CSV
+## Export Logs to Ghostwriter CSV

-Any log entries that cannot be sent to GhostWriter successfully, such as due to a configuration or connectivity issue, will be saved (local to the server) in JSON format.
-The configuration setting `termsync_save_all_local` can be used to override this behavior and save all entries, even those logged to GhostWriter successfully.
+Any log entries that cannot be sent to Ghostwriter successfully, such as due to a configuration or connectivity issue, will be saved (local to the server) in JSON format.
+The configuration setting `termsync_save_all_local` can be used to override this behavior and save all entries, even those logged to Ghostwriter successfully.
 If the GhostWrite URL or API keys are not provided, this setting is automatically enabled to prevent accidental loss of logs.

-On shutdown, the terminal_sync server will attempt to export these saved logs to a timestamped CSV file that can be imported to GhostWriter.
+On shutdown, the terminal_sync server will attempt to export these saved logs to a timestamped CSV file that can be imported to Ghostwriter.
 The `export_csv.py` script can also be run manually to generate a CSV file without stopping the server.

 ```bash
 # Usage: